INSO-TUWien/Binocular/docs/CONTRIBUTING.md

 ### Development Tips
 This project uses the npm package manager.
 You can check the used dependencies and available scripts (for running in IDE) in the file package.json.
 The most useful to me were "dev" and "build".
-In your IDE, you can create a Node.js configuration and enter "binocular.js" as the main JavaScript file.
+In your IDE, you can create a Node.js configuration and enter "binocular.ts" as the main JavaScript file.
 You can give the application the relative path to a project you want to visualize as a parameter. (e.g. ../Projects/kanban/) If you want a run configuration, you can leave it like that.
 To build & run, tell your IDE to execute the npm script "build" first (or run "npm run-script build" manually).
 If you want to see your changes as they happen in the code, you can use the "dev" script.
 It re-compiles quickly as soon as changes are detected.